colleenjg/OpenScope_CA_Analysis/README.md

 ## 1. Description
 This repository contains the code for analyzing the data from the Credit Assignment project, an [**Allen Institute for Brain Science**](https://alleninstitute.org/what-we-do/brain-science/) [**OpenScope**](https://alleninstitute.org/what-we-do/brain-science/news-press/press-releases/openscope-first-shared-observatory-neuroscience) project.

-The experiment details, analyses and results are published in [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915v2).
+The experiment details, analyses and results are published in [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915).

 This branch provides a **minimal** example, with minimal dependencies.
-It can be used to rerun dataset-focused analysis.
+It can be used to rerun dataset-focused analyses (different from those in [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915)).

 ## 2. Installation
 To run the code, you can install a conda-based environment manager (e.g., [Anaconda](https://www.anaconda.com/), [Miniconda](https://conda.io/miniconda.html) or [Mamba](https://mamba.readthedocs.io/en/latest/installation.html)).